 Big Run is a tiny borough located in the state of Pennsylvania.
 With a population of 638 people and just one neighborhood, Big Run is the 931st largest community in Pennsylvania.
 Big Run has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Big Run is a blue-collar town, with 46.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Big Run is generally considered to be a blue-collar town.
+46.86% of the Big Run workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Big Run is a borough of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Big Run who work in office and administrative support (14.23%), sales jobs (8.79%), and teaching (6.69%).

 Also of interest is that Big Run has more people living here who work in computers and math than 95% of the places in the US.